Izzy78745/obsidian-notes/Chemistry/OTHER SHIT IDFK.md

 Electron configuration
-rule 1: each orbital c
+rule 1: each orbital can hold a maximum of 2 electrons Rule 2: fill orbitals that have the lowest energy first- aufbau principle